mhanberg/temple/guides/components.md

   def render(assigns) do
     temple do
       section do
-        h2 do: "Inventory Levels"
+        h2 do: "Users"

-        c &table/1, entries: @item_inventories do
+        c &table/1, rows: @users do
-          slot :cell, %{value: value} do
-            case value do
-              0 ->
-                span class: "font-bold" do
-                  "Out of stock!"
+          #          👇 defining the parameter for the slot argument
+          slot :col, let: user, label: "Name" do # 👈 passing a slot attribute user.name
           end

-              level when is_number(level) ->
-                span do
-                  "#{level} in stock"
-                end

-              _ ->
-                span do: value
-            end
+          slot :col, let: user, label: "Address" do user.address
           end
         end
       end